 Make sur eyou always use a fabric softener in the washer or dryer to lubricate the fibers.
 However, I’m not sure exactly how much this can help because fabric conditioner is not introduced until the very last rinse after the agitation and rubbing during washing has already taken place.
 It may help in allowing some of the pilling to come away from the laundered article by stopping it sticking so easily.

-Another tip is for delicate items try using a washing net to protect the fabric from much of the friction (find wash nets for washing machines).
+Another tip is for delicate items try using a washing net to protect the fabric from much of the friction (find wash nets for washing machines on Amazon).
 You could also try spraying starch or fabric finish on collars and cuffs whilst ironing.
 Finally, don’t put your clothes in the dryer.
 Line dry and light iron if you need it.

 You can support this free resource by using my affiliates.
 They provide quality, related services and goods.